Program Details

 About

 Exchanges provide an affordable study abroad option and offer complete immersion at academic institutions specifically selected to meet the needs of University of Minnesota students.
+You can take courses in both German and English.

 Learn more about being an exchange student at the University of Graz.